romandkuang/romandkuang/README.md

 - **Local Portland Advocate**: Proud to be part of a **tech-forward city** with a vibrant **community-focused mindset**.

 ## 📬 Let’s Connect!
+Let’s connect and discover how we can transform data into meaningful insights and harness its full potential!
 - [LinkedIn](#)
 - [Portfolio](#)
 - [GitHub](https://github.com/romandkuang)